PSI – Pounds per square inch

 PSIA – PSI Absolute

 Absolute pressure is measured relative to a full vacuum.
-The pressure of vessel completely void of any air molecules would be 0 PSIA while average atmospheric surface pressure (at sea level) is roughly 14.7 PSIA.
+The pressure of a vessel completely void of any air molecules would be 0 PSIA while average atmospheric surface pressure (at sea level) is roughly 14.7 PSIA.
 Barometric pressure is measured on weather stations and data buoys using absolute pressure sensors; the data gathered by these sensors help meteorologists track and predict severe weather like hurricanes and typhoons.

 PSIG – PSI Gauge

-The recommended pressure for the tires on your car is probably 32 PSIG.
+The recommended pressure for the tires on your car is most likely around 32 PSIG.
 Other factors such as barometric pressure and outside temperature can affect how inflated those tires appear, even though the number of air molecules in the tire remain the same.
 Most industrial applications measure gauge pressure, including engine test stands that measure oil, fuel line, and coolant pressure on OEM prototypes for cars, trucks, construction equipment, and airplanes.

 Did you know pressure sensors are also used in hydrogen fuel cells?
 CLICK HERE to learn more about how fuel cells work.